LarsKoelpin/magic-bytes/README.md

 }
 ```

 It acts as a giant lookup map for the given byte signatures.
-To check all available entries, have a look at `pattern-tree.js` and its
-generated `pattern-tree.snapshot`, which acts as a static resource.

-# Supported types
-Please refer to  `src/pattern-tree.js`